Broadway Cares/Equity Fights AIDS: Easter Bonnet

 Easter Bonnet is an annual spring fundraiser in the theatre community, produced by and benefiting Broadway Cares.
 For six weeks, shows fundraise in their theatres, whether they are on Broadway, Off-Broadway, or touring.
 Volunteers and cast members hold red buckets after each performance and collect donations.
 Some shows sell autographed Playbills, posters, and props.
 Other shows offer auctions to meet the cast backstage or win an autographed prop.
 At the end of the six weeks, each show is invited to participate in the two-day Easter Bonnet competition.
 During this competition, performers from participating shows sing and dance while wearing their shows' unique "Easter Bonnets".
 Guest judges then choose award recipients for best bonnet design and performance.

 The 2014 judges at the 28th Annual Easter Bonnet Competition were Gregg Barnes, Christopher Hanke, Carly Rae Jepsen, Michael McKean, Jim Norton, Patrick Page, Annie Potts, Anthony Rapp, and two judges who won their spot on the panel through an auction at the 27th Annual Broadway Flea Market and Grand Auction.
 The judges selected The Lion King for best presentation and Once for best bonnet design.
 The 2014 Easter Bonnet Competition raised $4,532,129.

 The 2015 judges at the 29th Annual Easter Bonnet Competition were Actors Fund of America President and CEO Joseph Benincasa, Michael Cerveris and Judy Kuhn from Fun Home, Corey Cott and Vanessa Hudgens from Gigi, Robert Fairchild and director/choreographer Christopher Wheeldon from An American in Paris, Judith Ivey and Rufus Wright from The Audience, and Nathaniel Parker from Wolf Hall Parts One & Two.
 Two additional judges, Jake Perlman and Peg Wendlandt, were high bidders at the 28th Annual Broadway Flea Market and Grand Auction.
 The company of Avenue Q won the 2015 Best Presentation Award, and the company of Jersey Boys won the 2015 Best Design Award for their bonnet.
 The 2015 Easter Bonnet Competition raised $4,711,386.

-On 25 and 26 April 2016, the 30th Annual event raised $5,528,568.
+On April 25 and 26, 2016, the 30th Annual event raised $5,528,568.
 Broadway's Hamilton raised the most money of any show ($516,029).
 An American in Paris won the Best Bonnet Design award.
 Performers included Stevie Nicks, Jennifer Hudson and Jesse Tyler Ferguson, and the cast of Hamilton performing a remixed version of the opening number to Hamilton with lyrics about Sweeney Todd. of Sweeney Todd: The Demon Barber of Fleet Street.